pwyf/iati-decipher/README.md

-# IATI Org File Visualiser
+# IATI Organisation File Visualiser

-Visualise IATI org files from the comfort of your own browser.
+Visualise IATI organisation files from the comfort of your own browser.

 ## Acceptance testing